aditya-singhal/code_practice/README.md

-# code_practice
+This repository will contain the codes that I have written for reference.
+Any suggestions are welcome.
-This repository will contain the codes that I have wriiten for everyone's reference
+Thanks